×

 Red Hat OpenShift Service on AWS includes Red Hat Premium Support, which can be accessed by using the Red Hat Customer Portal.

-See Red Hat OpenShift Service on AWS SLAs for support response times.
+See the Red Hat Production Support Terms of Service for support response times.

 AWS support is subject to a customer’s existing support contract with AWS.